A countable-support symmetric iteration separating PP from AC: Reduction blueprint: global PP from localized PP

 \subsection{The $\AC_{\WO}$-package forcing $\mathbb{R}_f$}

-Fix a transitive model $M\models\ZF+\DC$ extending the Cohen seed $\cN$ (again, in practice $M$ will be an intermediate stage of our iteration).
-Retain the fixed seed parameters $S,T$ from Definition~\ref{def:fixed-ST} (and recall from Remark~\ref{rem:fixed-T} that $T$ is kept fixed throughout the iteration).
+Fix a transitive model \(M\models\ZF+\DC\) extending the Cohen seed \(\cN\) (again, in practice \(M\) will be an intermediate stage of our iteration).
+Retain the fixed parameter \(S\) from Definition~\ref{def:fixed-ST}; as in Remark~\ref{rem:fixed-T}, \(\Pow(S)\) will always be interpreted relative to the ambient model under discussion.

 \begin{definition}[The Lindenbaum bound $\aleph^*(S)$] For a set $S$ in $M$, let $\aleph^*(S)^M$ denote the least ordinal $\kappa$ such that there is no surjection $S\twoheadrightarrow \kappa$ in $M$.
 Equivalently, $\kappa=\sup\{\alpha:\exists\text{ a surjection }S\twoheadrightarrow\alpha\}+1$. \end{definition}